Understanding Post-Training Structural Changes in Large Language Models: Introduction

-Our empirical results reveal two key effects of post-training on the model's parameter space: \textbf{(1) Near-uniform geometric scaling of singular values}: Post-training preserves the principal singular value distribution of the \textsc{base} model while applying a consistent, layer-wise linear scaling factor.
-We show this scaling equivalently regulates attention scores.
-Notably, we observe anomalous scaling in the Attention module's $W_O$ matrix, which strongly correlates with the \textsc{reasoning} model's superior long-chain reasoning over the \textsc{instruct} model; \textbf{(2) Highly consistent orthogonal transformations}: The left and right singular vectors of each matrix undergo nearly identical orthogonal transformations during post-training, exhibiting shared, coordinated rotations.
-This phenomenon occurs consistently across all weight matrices, strongly suggests that post-training preserves the subspaces structure established during pre-training.
+Our empirical results reveal two unexpected regular patterns of post-training on the model's parameter space: \textbf{(1) Near-uniform geometric scaling of singular values}: Post-training preserves the singular value distribution of the \textsc{base} model while applying a global linear scaling factor.
+Notably, we observe anomalous scaling in the Attention module's $W_O$ matrix, which markedly distinguishes the \textsc{reasoning} models from the \textsc{instruct} models; \textbf{(2) Highly consistent orthogonal transformations}: The left and right singular vectors of each matrix undergo nearly identical orthogonal transformations during post-training, exhibiting shared, coordinated rotations, which essentially preserves the pre-trained semantic space.

-These results indicate that post-training essentially induces highly regular structural perturbations in the parameter space.
-Based on the two observed phenomena, we can use a simple yet effective mathematical framework to directly approximate the impact of post-training on the parameter space (Figure \ref{head}).
-We experimentally demonstrate that the singular value scaling phenomenon is a temperature-controlled mechanism that does not alter the model's behavior.
-The consistent orthogonal transformations applied to the weight matrices are the core of post-training.